jakekyee/FallHacks23/README.md

 The leaderboard of the site is hosted as a Static site on Cloudflare Pages.
-This introduced a number of technical problems, each of which had a technical solution, with in turn introduced another technical problem.
+This introduced a number of technical problems, each of which had a technical solution, which in turn introduced another technical problem.
 This continued until the snake started eating its own tail and the technical problems started becoming technical solutions.

 The flow of the backend is as follows: